Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Simulation studies

-While ITCA provides a powerful data-driven approach for combining ambiguous classes, one may intuitively consider using a clustering algorithm to achieve the same goal.
-We consider three clustering-based class combination approaches, which are summarized below, and we compare them with ITCA on simulated data under four settings. \textbf{$K$-means-based class combination}.
-For the $k_0$-th class ($k_0 = 1, \ldots, K_0$), we first compute the $k_0$-th class center as $\left(\sum_{i=1}^n \1(Y_i = k_0)\bX_i\right) \left/ \left( \sum_{i=1}^n \1(Y_i = k_0) \right) \right.$.
-We then use the $K$-means clustering to cluster the $K_0$ class centers into $K^*$ clusters so that the $K_0$ observed classes are correspondingly combined into $K^*$ classes. \textbf{Spectral-clustering-based class combination}.
-We first compute the $K^*$-dimensional spectral embeddings of $\bX_1, \ldots, \bX_n$ \citep{Ng2001} .
-Then we apply the above $K$-means-based class combination approach to the $n$ spectral embeddings to combine the $K_0$ observed classes into $K^*$ combined classes. \textbf{Hierarchical-clustering-based class combination}.
-We first compute the $K_0$ class centers as in the $K$-means-based class combination approach.
-Then we use the hierarchical clustering with the single, complete, or average linkage to cluster the $K_0$ class centers into $K^*$ clusters so that the $K_0$ observed classes are correspondingly combined into $K^*$ classes.
 Note that all these clustering-based class combination approaches require that $K^*$ (the true number of classes) is known or estimated by an external approach (e.g., an approach for determining the number of clusters \citep{Tibshirani2001,Sugar2003,Pham2005}), which is by itself a difficult problem in real-world applications.
 In contrast, ITCA does not require $K^*$ to be known beforehand; instead, its optimal class combination determines $K^*$ in a data-driven way.
 To benchmark ITCA against the clustering-based class combination approaches, we generate four datasets with two-dimensional features ($\bX_1, \ldots, \bX_n \in \R^2$), which are shown in the four rows of Figure \ref{fig:sim_nonlinear}.
 Then we apply the above five clustering-based class combination approaches (three of which are hierarchical clustering with three linkages) and ITCA to the synthetic data; for ITCA, we use the Gaussian kernel support vector machine (SVM) as the classification algorithm.
 Figure \ref{fig:sim_nonlinear} shows the results of ITCA and the clustering-based class combination approaches with $K^* = 3$ known: only ITCA successfully finds the true class combination on every dataset.
 We conclude that ITCA is advantageous over the clustering-based approaches even with a known $K^*$.
 The major reason is that the clustering-based approaches only use the $K_0$ class centers (whose definition depends on a distance metric) and do not fully use the information in individual data points, which play a central role in the definition of ITCA.